 Sadly, as a result of skyrocketing inflation, wages in the UK appear to be shrinking – mainly because they are not rising at the same rate as inflation.

-Statistics from October 2022 show that inflation rose to a rate of 11.1%.
-UK wages, meanwhile, were growing at a rate of 6.1%.
-This is much lower than the growth rate of 7.3% experienced just 15 months prior!
+Statistics from mid-2023 show that inflation rose to a rate of 7.9%.
+UK wages, meanwhile, were growing at a rate of 6.9%.

-The only way this will change is if inflation starts to shrink again, or if wages rise to compete – at the time of publication, there’s no clear indication when either may occur!
+The only way this will change is if inflation continues to shrink, or if wages rise to compete.
+At the time of publication, the trends have finally started moving in the right direction, but there’s no clear indication when parity will finally be reached!

 How Do I Make My £40,000 Go Further?